Categorification and mirror symmetry for Grassmannians: Introduction and main results

 \subsection{Acknowledgements}

-We wish to thank Matthew Pressland, Timothy Magee and Konstanze Rietsch for many enlightening discussions, especially about mirror symmetry.
+We wish to thank Timothy Magee, Matthew Pressland and Konstanze Rietsch for many enlightening discussions, especially about mirror symmetry.
 We are also grateful to the Heilbronn Institute for Mathematical Research for a Focused Research Grant (2021) that enabled these discussions to take place.